 Photo by Robert Hood / Fred Hutch News Service

-The Division of Public Health Sciences (PHS) is home to the nation's oldest and largest program devoted to cancer prevention research — an important endeavor, considering that many cancers may be avoidable by changes in lifestyle.
+The Division of Public Health Sciences (PHS) is home to the the first National Cancer Institute-funded cancer prevention research program in the country — and important endeavor, considering that many cancers may be avoidable by changes in lifestyle.
 The Division was originally established within the Fred Hutch in 1975 as the Program in Epidemiology and Biostatistics.
 In 1983, it gained Division status coincident with the creation of the Cancer Prevention Research Program, the first NCI funded cancer prevention research unit.

 Collaboration is at the heart of our research endeavor.
 This includes the more than 140 faculty members who have appointments directly in PHS and those who have joint appointments in the Basic Sciences, Clinical Research, and Vaccine and Infectious Disease Divisions as well those at the University of Washington.
 Our scientists focus on finding creative and innovative ways to learn about the causes of cancer, determine how it can be detected early or prevented, establish new methodologies to design and assess biomedical research, and create computational models to address biological questions.

 A key component of our research is the population at large.
 Be it using the cancer registry to learn about the incidence of cancer, working with regional organizations to increase fruit & vegetable uptake, or bringing participants in for exercise or nutrition studies, we cannot underestimate the importance of our volunteer population in our research.

 Out of our research comes prevention discoveries that can directly impact the community.
 This includes discovering the link between hormone replacement therapy and breast cancer, effectively reaching out to individuals and communities to increase cancer screening and other healthy behaviors, using cell phone technology to deliver tobacco cessation programs, and bringing the topic of health disparities to the forefront of research.